osllmai/inDox/docs/indoxRag/examples/hf_mistral_SimpleReader.md

 -   **Query**: \"How did Cinderella reach her happy ending?\"

-This question will be processed by our Indox system to retrieve relevant information and generate an appropriate response.
+This question will be processed by our IndoxRag system to retrieve relevant information and generate an appropriate response.

 Let\'s test our RAG system with the sample question